-Outline of Subject: Our lessons are developed and produced by our own staff, with the aim of incorporating scientific skills and knowledge into lessons; so that students are fully prepared for their exams at the end of year 11.
-All students will study aspects of Biology, Chemistry and Physics regardless of whether they study combined science or triple science GCSEs.
+Outline of Subject: Our lessons are developed and produced by our own staff, with the aim of incorporating scientific skills and knowledge into lessons; so that students are fully prepared for their exams at the end of Year 11.
+All students will study aspects of Biology, Chemistry and Physics regardless of whether they study Combined science or the three Separate science GCSEs.
 Students will study; the Biology of flora and fauna, the Chemistry of reactions and material structures, the Physics of Energy, Forces and Motion, as well as further topics across all three disciplines.